Codes Dictionary

 l Average per capita group emissions Tons of CO2 equivalent per capita emissions

 The series type determines its unit, as indicated in the table above.
-All monetary amounts are in local currency at constant prices for countries and country subregions.
+All monetary amounts are in local currency at constant prices for countries and subregions.
 Monetary amounts for world regions are in EUR PPP.
-Series are at last year’s prices (the database is usually updated every year at the end of June).
-To check the year of reference, look at when the price index is equal to 1.
+Series are at last year’s prices (the database is usually updated yearly at the end of June).
+To check the year of reference, consider when the price index equals 1.
 You can access the price index using the variable inyixx999i, the PPP exchange rates using xlcusp999i (USD), xlceup999i (EUR), xlcyup999i (CNY), and the market exchange rates using xlcusx999i (USD), xlceux999i (EUR), xlcyux999i (CNY).
 Shares and wealth/income ratios are given as a fraction of 1.
-That is, a top 1% share of 20% is given as 0.2.
-A wealth/income ratio of 300% is given as 3.
+A top 1% share of 20% is given as 0.2.
+A wealth/income ratio of 300% is shown as 3.

 2.1.2.
 Five-letter Code for Series Concept

 The second to the sixth letter of the WID code is a five-letter concept code that determines the concept of the requested series.
-It is usually an income or wealth concept, but can also correspond to auxiliary concepts such as prices indexes, exchange rates, populations, etc.
+It is usually an income or wealth concept but can also correspond to auxiliary concepts such as price indexes, exchange rates, populations, etc.

 Common five-letter codes include nninc (national income), ptinc (pretax income), diinc (post-tax income) or fiinc (fiscal income).
-But there is a great wealth of five-letter codes in the WID that are described in the next sections.
+However, there is a large variety of five-letter codes in the WID, described in the following sections.

 2.1.3.
 Three-digit Code for Age Group

-The three-digit code in WID codes refer to the population group for the variable is requested.
-The most common codes are 999 (full population), 992 (adult population, i.e. 20 and older) and 996 (working-age population, i.e. from 20 to 65).
-The full list of population codes is given in the table below.
+The three-digit code in WID codes refers to the population group for the requested variable.
+The most common codes are 999 (entire population), 992 (adult population, i.e., 20 and older), and 996 (working-age population, i.e., from 20 to 65).
+The complete list of population codes is given in the table below.

 For aggregate variables, the age code indicates the population denominator for averages.
 For example, anninc999i refers to national income per capita, whereas anninc992i refers to national income per adult.
-For distributed variables, the age code refers to the population group receiving the income.
-For example, sptinc992j refers to the share of pretax income of a that accrues to a given percentile of the adult population, while flinc996i refers to shares of labor income that accrue to a given percentile of the working-age population.
-For variables to which age groups do not apply (e.g. prices indexes, exchange rates), we use the age code 999 (full population).
+For distribution variables, the age code refers to the population group receiving the income.
+For example, sptinc992j refers to the share of pretax income that accrues to a given percentile of the adult population.
+In contrast, flinc996i refers to labor income shares that accrue to a given percentile of the working-age population.
+For variables to which age groups do not apply (e.g., price indexes, exchange rates), we use the age code 999 (full population).

 age code description